 The following diagram illustrates three different Integration Service nodes and how they are used:

-The purpose of each Integration Service is a follows:
+The purpose of each Integration Service is as follows:

 A newly deployed PATROL Agent silent installation package is installed as shown in the preceding diagram.
 The installation package for the PATROL Agent contains configuration data that informs PATROL Agent on how to connect to the staging Integration Service.
-When the new agent starts for the first time, it registers with Central Monitoring Administration through the staging Integration Service.
-Central Monitoring Administration then applies a staging policy to the agent based onin the policy.
+When the new Agent starts for the first time, it registers with the Presentation Server through the staging Integration Service.
+Presentation Server then applies a staging policy to the agent based onin the policy.
 Agent selection criteria define the agents that the policy must be applied to.
 The staging policy only contains agent selection criteria and information that defines connectivity for a data collection Integration Service node (or Integration Service cluster).
 No other agent or KM configuration data can be defined in a staging policy.

 After receiving the staging policy, the newly deployed PATROL Agent switches to the data collection Integration Service node (or Integration Service cluster) defined in the staging policy.
 (The switch is represented by the blue arrow in the diagram.)
-The agent then receives monitoring polices that match each monitoring policy’s agent selection criteria defined in Central Monitoring Administration
+The agent then receives monitoring polices that match each monitoring policy’s agent selection criteria.

 The PATROL Agent starts monitoring and continues to receive any updates to existing monitoring policies and new monitoring policies that match the monitoring policy’s agent selection criteria.